religiosa1/react-solid-flow/README.md

 }): ReactElement | null;
 ```

-Component for displaying some resource-like async data.
-It can be either
+A component for displaying resource-like async data.
+It can be used with a
-a resource returned by the useResource hook in this library, or any other
+resource returned by the _useResource_ hook in this library, or any other
-object, that conforms to this interface (i.e. responses from appollo-client).
+object that conforms to the required interface (such as responses from
+the Apollo Client).

 ```tsx
 // See description of useResource hook bellow.